-These Homemade Burger Buns, are easy to make, delicious alone, will elevate any burger you put on them, and hold up to the juiciest of burgers; making them the best burger buns!
+The Best Homemade Burger Buns are easy to make, delicious alone, will elevate any burger you put on them, and hold up to the fattest sandwiches!

 Burger Gatherings